Napoleon0313/lse-st451/index.md

 ### Formative coursework

-Problem sets will be assigned each week.
+Problem sets will be assigned **each week**.
 They will include theoretical exercises as well as computer-based assignments.
-They will be marked and returned with feedback.
+They will be **marked** and returned with **feedback**.
 Also the marks will appear on LSE FOR YOU.

 **Immportant Notes**
  1. Submit your problem set in **Columbia House Box 34**